 Yolanda received her PhD from UC Berkeley in 2001, studying the tritrophic consequences of sunflower domestication with Steve Welter.
-As a postdoc, she studied the invasion genetics of Rhagoletis completa.
-Following an interest in food security and sustainable development, she spent from 2004-2007 as an entomologist at the International Rice Research Institute, working on the ecology and genetics of the brown planthopper and the yellow stemborer.
+As a postdoc, she studied the invasion genetics of Rhagoletis completa to examine if bottlenecks associated with invasions may influence local adaptation.
+Following an interest in food security and sustainable development, she spent 2004-2007 as an entomologist at the International Rice Research Institute, working on the ecology and genetics of the brown planthopper and the yellow stemborer.
 She started as an Assistant Professor at University of Vermont in 2008.
+With an interest in understanding how to farm within a globalized world, she has a broad set of interests that include pest control, insect-plant interactions, crop domestication, phylogeography, evolutionary ecology and genetics, genomics, insecticide resistance, and geography.

 Tara is currently studying the phylogenomics of the Colorado potato beetle, Leptinotarsa decemlineata using Rad-tag sequencing.
 She is based at UC Berkeley and co-advised by Dr. Neil Tsutsui.